spacemeat/humon/README.md

 *comment*: A character string that decorates a token stream, but is not part of the Humon dataset.
 They're mainly for humans to make notes, and you (probably) won't ever worry about them in code, but there are APIs to search for comments and get their associated nodes, in case that's useful.

 *annotation*: One of a collection of key:value string pairs associated to a node or a trove.
 They are exposed through separate APIs, and are globally searchable by key and/or value.
-Any node can have any number of annotations, as long as they have unique keys (unlike in a dict).
+Any node can have any number of annotations, and they can have nonunique keys.

 ### The principles applied to the language